-- We can provide an intermediary service if you live in Croydon and you are thinking about tracing and contacting a birth relative.
-This is legally known as Section 98 Intermediary Services under the Adoption and Children Act 2002.
+- we can provide an intermediary service if you live in Croydon and you are thinking about tracing and contacting a birth relative; his is legally known as Section 98 Intermediary Services under the Adoption and Children Act 2002

-- Croydon Council has also been an adoption agency in its own right for many years and holds archived records relating to children placed for adoption through Croydon Council.
-We also hold archived records for children adopted through courts in Croydon whose adoptive parents lived in Croydon, but were placed privately or through a third party.
+- Croydon council has also been an adoption agency for many years and holds archived records relating to children placed for adoption through Croydon council.; we also hold archived records for children adopted through courts in Croydon whose adoptive parents lived in Croydon, but were placed privately or through a third party

-- If you have further questions about whether or not Croydon might hold your records, please see the attached document: "Historical Adoptions: Frequently Asked Questions"---(see link)
+- if you have further questions about whether or not Croydon might hold your records, see the document below: "Historical Adoptions: Frequently Asked Questions"

 Croydon adoption enquiry form to access records and intermediary services

-To make an enquiry to Croydon post adoption service please complete the Post Adoption Enquiry online enquiry form once submitted our business support officer will process your enquiry and inform you within 15 working days whether our department hold any information or we will provide you with alternate advice.
+To make an enquiry to Croydon post adoption service complete the post adoption enquiry form.
+Once submitted, our business support officer will process your enquiry and inform you within 15 working days whether our department hold any information or we will provide you with alternate advice.